willogy-team/insights--tensorflow/part4/README.md

 You can ignore the ```training``` argument in ```call``` because it is for the BatchNorm layer but here we do not have one.

-Normally, we call the layer on an input to get the corresponding output like this (layer by layer in an sequential way):
+Normally, we call the layer on an input to get the corresponding output like this (layer by layer in a sequential way):

 ```python
 x = self.conv2d_3_64_a(input_tensor)